buggcatcher/Toilet-Run-2/README.md

 add pkmn textures
 rename the folders to use different textures pack
 add screen recording of mr. poopie
 use box to host images
+update getting started

 ## Features